cpdew2/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is Document Object Model and it is an interface to web pages.
+It allows programs to read and manipulate the page's content, style and structure.
 2. What is an event?
+Events are the way we users interact with the page.
 3. What is an event listener?
+An event listener is a procedure or function in a computer program that waits for an event to occur.
 4. Why would we convert a NodeList into an Array?
+Although NodeLists are like arrays, they do not have access to array methods and in order to see the methods, you have to convert.
 5. What is a component?
+Components are a set combination of three parts; HTML, CSS and JavaScript and they are brought together to resue in a website or application.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account